linode/docs/docs/guides/quick-answers/websites/how-to-enable-disable-website/index.md

 There may be times when you have to temporarily disable a website.
 For example, you might have to satisfy a legal requirement or make an emergency content change.
 Fortunately, you do not have to completely delete or radically reconfigure a website to disable it.
 This guide provides instructions on how to quickly disable and re-enable a website, based on the webserver and Linux distribution.

-The instructions for disabling and re-enabling a website depend on the webserver that is installed on your Akamai Connected Cloud.
-See the section that corresponds to sites enabled with NGINX or Apache.
+The instructions for disabling and re-enabling a website depend on the webserver that is installed on your Linode instance.
+See the section that corresponds to sites-enabled with NGINX or Apache.
 Throughout these instructions, replace the placeholder site name of `example.com` with your own domain name.

 {{< note >}}
 Taking a site offline, even temporarily, can affect its *Search Engine Optimization* (SEO) ratings.
 If you only want to briefly disable a site for maintenance reasons, consider using a temporary redirect instead.